-Vienna Correctional Center (Vienna) is minimum-security male facility, located approximately five hours south of Chicago, adjacent to medium-security Shawnee Correctional Center (Shawnee).
-Vienna operates one of the two boot camp programs within the Illinois Department of Corrections (IDOC), Dixon Springs Impact Incarceration Program (IIP), which is the only IDOC facility that houses both male and female populations.
-The first part of this report focuses on changes and continued challenges since JHA's 2011 monitoring report for Vienna; the second part discusses Dixon Springs IIP.
+Vienna Correctional Center is a minimum-security male facility, located approximately five hours south of Chicago, adjacent to medium-security Shawnee Correctional Center.
+Vienna operates one of the two boot camp programs within the Illinois Department of Corrections, Dixon Springs Impact Incarceration Program, which is the only IDOC facility that houses both male and female populations.

 In JHA’s 2011 monitoring report for Vienna we wrote: Most urgently, Vienna needs the help of the governor and the legislature to enact legislation and support programs that will safely reduce the state’s prison population, which has reached almost 50,000 inmates, a record high.
 In particular, Illinois needs to find more cost-effective alternatives to incarceration for low-level, non-violent inmates who have swelled minimum-security prisons like Vienna at great cost and little benefit to taxpayers. … The Illinois Governor and General Assembly must reduce the prison population through sentencing reform, enact a safe replacement for Meritorious Good Time, and provide Vienna and other DOC facilities with funding and staffing needed to meet the population’s basic medical and mental health needs.
 If such action is not taken, it is all but inevitable that this issue will end up being litigated in the courts.